-- Provide a welcoming atmosphere for children and a safe learning environment. - Be aware of factors that can contribute to poor attendance and punctuality. - Adhere to the procedures in place within school to promote good attendance. - Promote the link between attendance and educational attainment to pupils and parents. - Complete attendance registers in accordance with the legislation and under the direction of the head teacher. - Discuss attendance concerns at an early stage with children and parents.
+- Provide a welcoming atmosphere for children and a safe learning environment. - Be aware of factors that can contribute to poor attendance and punctuality. - Adhere to the procedures in place within school to promote good attendance. - Promote the link between attendance and educational attainment to pupils and parents.

+- Add attendance overview half termly to support planning & assessment files - Complete attendance registers in accordance with the legislation and under the direction of the head teacher. - Discuss attendance concerns at an early stage with children and parents.